Astaxanthin

 Downside Rationale

-Opportunity cost (1.2/5.0).
-Astaxanthin stacks cleanly with foundational interventions: sleep, training, diet quality, omega-3, creatine, magnesium, sunlight habits, and eye ergonomics.
-The main opportunity cost is false confidence.
-It should not replace SPF, statins or other indicated lipid therapies, diabetes care, fertility treatment, anticoagulant monitoring, or evidence-based eye disease care.
-The AAD, AHA, and USPSTF authority gaps are the reason this dimension is not scored as zero.
+Opportunity cost.
+Astaxanthin stacks cleanly with the interventions that do the heavy lifting: sleep, training, diet quality, omega-3, creatine, magnesium, sunlight habits, and eye ergonomics.
+Its main opportunity cost is false confidence, not crowd-out, so astaxanthin should never replace SPF, indicated lipid therapy, diabetes care, fertility treatment, anticoagulant monitoring, or evidence-based eye-disease care.
+The AAD, AHA, and USPSTF positions are the reason this dimension is not scored at zero: authority bodies do not endorse astaxanthin as prevention.
+Used as an add-on to foundations rather than a substitute for medicine, astaxanthin's opportunity cost stays low, which is where its score lands.

 Best for: Adults 40+ wanting a broad antioxidant with real human RCT signal and low daily friction.
 Heavy screen users with eye fatigue who are already handling lighting, blinking, dry-eye basics, and screen ergonomics.
 Endurance athletes or high-volume exercisers looking for mild oxidative-stress and recovery support, especially after a 2-4 week loading window.
 People with visible photoaging who already use SPF, clothing, and shade.
 Dyslipidemic or prediabetic adults who understand Laurindo 2025 supports modest adjunctive lipid-marker movement, not AHA-grade lipid therapy.
 Women pursuing ART where clinician-supervised antioxidant support is appropriate, based on Maleki-Hajiagha 2024 and Rodrigues 2025 lab-endpoint signals.
 Anyone willing to source verified natural Haematococcus pluvialis extract and take it with fat.